Budget Control Map

 Why the full system matters:

-The Executive Alignment Brief converts outputs into a clear decision — before execution begins.
+The Alignment Brief turns both into a decision — before execution begins.